Mavengence/Bachelor-Thesis-Textgeneration-TH.OHM/README.md

 ### Prerequisites

-- Of course you need git to get the source
+- You need git installed to get the source
-- If you want to compile the report or the presentation by ur self u need a LaTex Compiler for your OS and maybe an IDE which makes things easier
+- If you want to compile the report or the presentation by urself, you need a LaTex Compiler for your OS and an IDE which makes things easier

 ## Author